Using Machine Learning to Detect Design Patterns

 We have a model-view-controller (MVC) framework.
 Over time we violated the simple rules of this framework and had to retrofit later many functionality [sic] with a lot of added cost.

 The MVC framework referenced in the above example is a design pattern, or a conceptual guideline for developing source code to promote flexibility, reliability, and security.
 There are many design patterns.
-Prominent patterns include pipe-filter, publish-subscribe, ping-echo, transaction processing.
+Prominent patterns include pipe-filter, publish-subscribe, ping-echo, and transaction processing.

 One reason why design patterns might be violated over time is that developers do not have adequate tools to detect and reason about proper pattern implementation.
 Suboptimal software-implementation choices that contradict intended design patterns are often referred to as anti-patterns.
 These design flaws make the code hard to understand, modify, maintain, and evolve.
 They also tend to harm software quality and increase long-term maintenance and development costs.
 Thus, the ability to recognize design patterns and their anti-patterns in source code is necessary for any comprehensive evaluation of software quality.